Your Defective Medical Implant Lawyer

 We’re here to help with your case.

-Foley & Small has handled a variety of defective medical implant claims.
+Foley & Murphy has handled a variety of defective medical implant claims.
 We have helped those injured by such defective implants and their families during a difficult period of medical treatment and recovery, coordinating insurance and other coverage benefits, dealing with loss of pay claims, issues a permanent impairment, and overall recovery.

-Foley & Small has and is handling a variety of cases involving the recall of defective medical implants and devices.
+Foley & Murphy has and is handling a variety of cases involving the recall of defective medical implants and devices.
 This includes cases in a number of different MDL proceedings throughout the United States involving defects with knee implants and with hip implants.
-Foley & Small is also representing women from Indiana and Michigan who have suffered injuries as a result of having had implanted vaginal mesh products which have proven defective and dangerous.
+Foley & Murphy is also representing women from Indiana and Michigan who have suffered injuries as a result of having had implanted vaginal mesh products which have proven defective and dangerous.
 A number of different manufacturers are involved, including Ethicon, Bard, Boston Scientific, American Medical, Coloplast, and others.
 These cases have been consolidated in MDL proceedings in the federal district court located in West Virginia.

-Why Foley & Small?
+Why Foley & Murphy?

 1. Experience